 Just because you are less likely to get sick from a mosquito bite here, doesn’t mean getting bitten is ok.
 With the intensity of our mosquito season if you get bitten once you might get bitten 10 times.
 Nothing is as annoying and even itchy to the point of pain, as excessive mosquito bites.
 The best thing to do is simply avoid mosquitoes.
 Protective clothing and insect repellent are the first steps in avoiding bites when you are in the untreated outdoors.

 However, for any chance of enjoying your outdoor living spaces at home, you are going to need to call the professionals to aid in your protection plan.
-At Mosquito Squad of Twin Cities, our mosquito barrier spray eliminates 90% of mosquitoes on contact.
-Our trained technicians will meticulously and methodically spray throughout your yard in the places that mosquitoes gather most.
-The spray continues to work for 2-3 weeks, until your next scheduled spray.
+At Mosquito Squad of Twin Cities, our mosquito barrier treatment eliminates 90% of mosquitoes on contact.
+Our trained technicians will meticulously and methodically treatment throughout your yard in the places that mosquitoes gather most.
+The treatment continues to work for 2-3 weeks, until your next scheduled treatment.
 Don’t let this “state bird” that’s not a bird at all, just a buzzing pest, keep you from enjoying the outdoors this summer.
 Call Mosquito Squad of the Twin Cities today and let us help take care of any mosquito problems you might have… even before you have them.